wjzhengsh/blockchain/howto/ibp-v2-apis.md

   You need to wait for the CA to start.
 It might take several minutes depending on environment.
 You can call `GET <ca_url>/cainfo` API to check your CA status.
 You will get repeated errors, then a `200` status code, which means you can proceed to the next step.
 Note that this API call times out after one minute.

-2. Use your CA to register your component and administrator identities and generate the necessary certificates.
+2. Use your CA to register your component and administrator identities, and generate the necessary certificates.
 You can use the Fabric CA client to complete the following steps:

   - [Set up the Fabric CA client](#ibp-v2-apis-config-fabric-ca-client).
   - [Generate certificates with your CA admin](#ibp-v2-apis-enroll-ca-admin).